• Home

 The wealth management firm found that exercise, consistency, and waking up early are also top contributors to long-term success.
 But across interviews, one theme dominated: extreme intentionality about how time is spent.

 “The currency of life is time,” wrote one anonymous billionaire family leader in the report.
 “It is not money.
 You think carefully about how you spend one dollar.
-You should think just as carefully as how you spend one hour.”
+You should think just as carefully [about] how you spend one hour.”

 Forget an MBA—dust off a book if you want to become a billionaire

 In a technology-driven era where tools like ChatGPT can summarize hundreds of pages in seconds, sitting down with a book may feel inefficient.
-But many of the world’s most successful business leaders have long argued the opposite: deep reading remains one of the fastest ways to build durable knowledge.
+But many of the world’s most successful business leaders have long argued the opposite: Deep reading remains one of the fastest ways to build durable knowledge.

 Microsoft cofounder Bill Gates has credited reading as the backbone of his learning routine.
 At one point, Gates said he read about 50 books a year to stay intellectually sharp.

-“It is one of the chief ways that I learn, and has been since I was a kid,” Gates told The New York Times in 2016.
-“These days, I also get to visit interesting places, meet with scientists and watch a lot of lectures online.
+“It is one of the chief ways that I learn, and has been since I was a kid,” Gates told the New York Times in 2016.
+“These days, I also get to visit interesting places, meet with scientists, and watch a lot of lectures online.
 But reading is still the main way that I both learn new things and test my understanding.”

 Buffett, for his part, is also an avid reader.

 “I just read and read and read,” Buffett said when asked how he keeps up with what’s going on in the world.
 “I probably read five to six hours a day.
-I don’t read as fast now as when I was younger, but I read five daily newspapers, I read a fair number of magazines, I read 10Ks, I read annual reports, and I read a lot of other things.”
+I don’t read as fast now as when I was younger, but I read five daily newspapers, I read a fair number of magazines, I read 10-Ks, I read annual reports, and I read a lot of other things.”

-His advice for aspiring business leaders is ambitious: read 500 pages each day.
+His advice for aspiring business leaders is ambitious: Read 500 pages each day.

 “That’s how knowledge works.
 It builds up, like compound interest.
 All of you can do it, but I guarantee not many of you will do it.”